luigiminardim/UnB-FinalProject-DnsOverBitcoin/README.md

 ### DNS-Nostr Inscription Protocol

-For Name-Tokens used with the DNS-Nostr protocol, the `$section_protocol` will be "dns-nostr", and the first argument (`$argument_0`) will be the raw hexadecimal representation of the Nostr public key associated with the token.
+A UTXO inscribed with the _DNS-Nostr_ protocol section within the Name-Token inscription is referred to as a DNS-Nostr token.
+For these tokens, the `$section_protocol` field will be set to `"dns-nostr"`, and the first argument (`$argument_0`) will be the raw hexadecimal representation of the Nostr public key associated with the token.

 ```bash
 OP_FALSE